By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 3 000 m

 Christmas is not only a holiday of joy and presents, but also a time when traditional dishes are put on the table.
 This is true in every country, and Italy is no exception.
 Moreover, each region of Italy has its own recipes and traditions.
-Join us for a look at some of the most popular Italian Christmas pastries, baked from the north to the south of the country.
+Join us for a look at some of the most popular Italian Christmas pastries.

 Panettone

 Perhaps the most famous Italian Christmas pastry is panettone, a traditional sweet bread originally from Milan.
-It is tall, fluffy and full of raisins, candied fruit and citrus zest.
+It is made of yeasted dough, tall, fluffy and full of raisins, candied fruit and citrus zest.
 Panettone has a long history dating back to the 15th century and its production is now almost a ritual.
-This delicate dessert is served at family gatherings but also as a gift for friends or neighbours.
+This delicate dessert is served at family gatherings, but also as a gift for friends or neighbours.

 The recipe for panettone takes time and patience, as the dough has to rise several times to get its light texture.
 According to tradition, panettone is often served with mascarpone cream or whipped cream.